finos/rune-dsl/docs/rune-modelling-component.md

 ##### `switch` for `choice` types

-Consider the following model for a powered vehicle.
+Consider the following model of a powered vehicle.

 ``` Haskell
 choice PoweredVehicle: